Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

-for $t\geq 0$ and with $\t z := \h u - \t u$ as well as $\h y := \smat{y \\ u}$.
+for $t\geq 0$ and with the augmented measurements $\h y := \smat{y \\ u}$.
 Note that the structure of the system \eqref{SHI::eq::sys_es} is closely related to the one appearing in estimation problems as considered, e.g., in \cite{SunPac05, GerDeo01,SchKoe08, Ger99}.
-In particular, we will see next that the problem of finding a robust static controller $\t K$ for \eqref{SHI::eq::sys_es} can be turned convex.
-To this end, note that reconnecting the controller $\t K$ leads to an uncertain closed-loop system with description
+As the essential point, we show that the problem of finding a robust static controller $\hat K$ for \eqref{SHI::eq::sys_es} can be turned convex.
+To this end, note that reconnecting the controller $\hat K$ leads to an uncertain closed-loop system with description